Breast Lift (Mastopexy)

 1. Crescent Mastopexy

-This is the simplest form of Breast Lift and involves removing a crescent of skin above the areola.
-Sometimes, the incision needs to be extended a little sideways at each end in which case it then changes its name to a ‘Batwing’ Mastopexy as shown in the above illustration.
-This technique delivers only a minimal degree of ‘lift’ and therefore is rarely an option for most patients needing a Mastopexy.
+This is the simplest form of Breast Lift.
+It involves removing a crescent of skin above the areola.
+Sometimes, the incision needs to be extended a little sideways at each end in which case it then changes its name to a ‘Batwing’ Mastopexy.
+This variety delivers only a minimal degree of ‘lift’ and therefore is rarely used in patients needing a Mastopexy.

 2. Benelli Lift (‘Donut Lift’)